Canon 1D X vs G9X Mark II

-The Canon EOS-1D X and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in October 2011 and January 2017.
+The Canon EOS-1D X and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in October 2011 and January 2017.
 The 1DX is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on a full frame (1DX) and an one-inch (G9X Mark II) sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the G9X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DX has a resolution of 17.9 megapixels, whereas the G9X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (79 percent) than the Canon 1D X. It is worth mentioning in this context that the 1DX is splash and dust resistant, while the G9X Mark II does not feature any corresponding weather-sealing.